-Senior Lecturer in Primary Education, PGCE Early Years cohort and subject lead, Foundation Subjects lead
+Senior Lecturer in Primary Education, PGCE Early Years cohort and subject lead

 tel: 01905 542081

-Lorna is PGCE Early Years (3-7) cohort lead and the Early Years subject lead, supporting the development of Early Years in Primary initial teacher training at the University of Worcester.
+Lorna is the PGCE Early Years (3-7) cohort lead and the Early Years subject lead, supporting the development of Early Years in Primary initial teacher education at the University of Worcester.

 - MA in Education (University of Worcester) (currently completing)

 - Fellow of the Higher Education Academy (2019)

 - Post Graduate Certificate in Teaching and Learning in Higher Education (University of Worcester) (2019)

 - BA (Hons) in Art and Design with QTS (University College Worcester) (1998)

 - Introduction to the Prevent Duty as it affects Higher Education

 - Safeguarding Essentials